yuliamg/intro_to_programing_2025/day0_wynton/day0_wynton.md

 scp -r /path/to/local/directory zack@log1.wynton.ucsf.edu:/wynton/home/zack/
 ```

 Wohoo!
 You're are now proficient enough to start using Wynton 😎.
-We can't wait to see all the cool science you'll do by leverging Wynton!
+We can't wait to see all the cool science you'll do by leveraging our beautiful cluster!

 ## Beyond the basics